baymotion/smax/README.md

   * _state_machine_timeout(self, state_name, time_spec) is called when a state reaches a timeout; time_spec is a printable string taken from the time specification in the state machine specification.
   * _state_machine_ignored(self, event_name, *args) is called when no currently active state has a handler for the given event.
   * _state_machine_debug(self, message) -- by default, the above methods will call _state_machine_debug with a relevant value for the message parameter.

+## Support for asyncio coroutines

+To support programs using asyncio, smax provides an smax.AsyncioReactor which affects a state machine in two ways: the reactor.run method is awaitable, along with all state machine event methods.
+AsyncioReactor.run is appropriate for use with asyncio.create_task; this can be run before or after state machines attach themselves to the reactor.
+All event methods will, with this reactor, return futures that will actually execute the transition when the caller uses await.

+    def main():
+        event_loop = asyncio.get_event_loop()
+        reactor = smax.AsyncioReactor(event_loop)
+        asyncio.create_task(reactor.run())
+        # It's OK to add machines to the already running reactor.
+        my_state_machine = MyStateMachine(reactor)
+        my_state_machine.start()
+        await my_state_machine.ev_c()
+        ...

+In this mode, when the state machine blocks waiting for another event or timeout, control will be returned to the event loop.
+Note that AsyncioReactor always serializes transitions to all its attached state machines.
+It's always ok for a coroutine to call a state machine event; when run with AsyncioReactor, those calls are added to a queue that the reactor steps through sequentially.